NKr9612/NKr9612/README.md

 - 👋 Hi, I’m @NKr9612
-- 👀 I’m interested in web programming
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning Redux and next I will look after Python
 - 💞️ I’m looking to collaborate on no one.
 I'm looking for a job.
 - 📫 How to reach me - write me on LinkedIn - https://www.linkedin.com/in/norbert-krupa-586aa0186/